Screenshots Download Pricing Documentation Tutorials Resources Contact Forum Search

 Collapse

 The Collapse module is a morphological module that can be used to analyze an object's shape.
 The module will collapse a binary image by shifting the non-black pixels to the side of the image specified in the user interface.
-The resulting image is appears like a histogram but instead of representing the number of colors within an image (a histogram) it relates to how many non-black pixels are in each vertical or horizontal scan line (when in Binary mode).
+The resulting image appears like a histogram but instead of representing the number of colors within an image (a histogram) it show how many non-black pixels are in each vertical or horizontal scan line (when in Binary mode).
 Basically each scan line (either horizontal or vertical) is scanned for non-black pixels.
-If one if found the resulting height if incremented by 1.
+If one is found, the resulting height if incremented by 1.
 This continues for all scan lines.
 Note that left & right and top & bottom are symmetrical views of the same information.

 This module is useful in shape analysis where decomposing the shape of an image reduces the shape detection problem to a 1 dimensional problem rather than a 2 dimensional problem.
 While the reduction in dimension does come at a shape uniqueness price it can be a sufficient model in many cases.